VSteinborn/Solar-System-Simulation/README.txt

 # Solar-System-Simulation

-Simulation of Solar System using velocity verlet time integration techniques
+Simulation of Solar System using velocity verlet time integration techniques and a Newtonian gravitational model.

 By: Tomasz Andrzejewski and Victor Steinborn